Kurdzik/Solar-System/README.md

-﻿# babylonjs-test
+# Description

+This is a model of solar system in more or less realistic scale except for the size of the sun (it should be 10 times bigger than it is)

-- To run
+# To run
 - npm install
 - npm run dev

-This is a model of solar system in more or less realistic scale except for the size of the sun (it should be 10 times bigger than it is)